Cover of The Unapologetic Guide to Black Mental Health: Navigate an Unequal System, Learn Tools for Emotional Wellness, and Get the Help you Deserve

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Unapologetic Guide to Black Mental Health: Navigate an Unequal System, Learn Tools for Emotional Wellness, and Get the Help you Deserve:
+The most popular highlights from The Unapologetic Guide to Black Mental Health: Navigate an Unequal System, Learn Tools for Emotional Wellness, and Get the Help you Deserve, saved by readers on Screvi.

 Be careful about how you hide yourself from people who care.
 Your hiding could set up a life-or-death situation whereby you are in need and there is no one left to help.